 - Avoid opening any unknown emails.
 Do not believe even the most alluring subject line of an email.
 Hackers usually use lucrative and unrealistic email subject lines to attract their victims.

 - Even if you open the email by mistake, you are still not affected yet but are very close to being infected by the hacker.
-At this stage, don’t dare click on any link or attachment.
+So, don’t dare click on any link or attachment at this stage.

 - Always be cautious before sharing your email address with anyone.
 Cross-check the person or brand to determine whether they are legitimate or not before sharing your email address.